 Students in Years 10 and 11 experience a wide variety of sports.

-Within the curriculum you will have the opportunity to work in teams and also as individuals, by following courses which will improve your ball skills and your body management training.
-We also continue to work on improvement of cardiovascular fitness.
+Within the curriculum you will have the opportunity to work in teams and also as individuals, by following courses which will improve your skill and your body management training.
+We also continue to work on components of fitness like cardiovascular fitness.

-We aim to provide many and varied experiences, to include: netball, hockey, circuit training, aerobics, tennis, badminton, basketball, trampoline, table-tennis and rounders, football, rugby and cricket.
+We aim to provide many and varied experiences, to include: netball, hockey, circuit training, aerobics, tennis, table-tennis, badminton, basketball, trampoline, rounders, football, rugby and cricket.